Integrations

 3. Point the data URL at /lastdata.

-The /lastdata endpoint returns a single comma-separated line matching the GeigerLog WiFiClient format:
+The /lastdata endpoint returns a single comma-separated line in GeigerLog’s 12-variable order.
+Fields the device can’t provide are left empty:

 Notes